nimh-dsst/dsst-rtd/docs/curations/17-M-0181/README.md

 1. `"RepetitionTimePreparation"` was hard-coded to `4.888` to follow the `"RepetitionTime"`.
 2. `"TotalAcquiredPairs"` was hard-coded to `3` to folow the "NEX" (number of excitations) parameter from the ASL protocol PDF.
-3. `"BackgroundSuppression"` was hard-coded to `false` for its absence.
+3. `"BackgroundSuppression"` was hard-coded to `true` for its presence.

 ### Release v2.0.0